steamboy23/hewalex2mqtt-homeassistant-add-on/hewalex/DOCS.md

-# Home Assistant Add-on: Hewalex2MQTT
+# Home Assistant Add-on: Hewalex2MQTT by lzx

 Hewalex devices are equipped with empty RS485 connectors.
 This is basically a serial port.
 This script uses a 'serial for url' connection.